 - Species populations have declined and global temperatures are rising, fueling environmental degradation, natural disasters, weather extremes, food and water insecurity, conflict, and economic disruption, amongst other things.
 The ecological crisis is impacting lives today and will impact the future lives of all children. - Pope Francis encourages us to undergo an "ecological conversion", whereby the effects of our encounter with Jesus Christ become evident in our relationship with the world around us.
-"Living our vocation to be protectors of God's handiwork is essential to a life of virtue; it is not an optional or secondary aspect of our Christian experience".8 - The Paris Agreement commits the global community to take action to hold the increase in global average temperatures to well below 2°C above pre-industrial levels and pursue efforts to limit the temperature increase to 1.5°C. The UK government has passed legislation to meet net zero by 2050. - The Department for Education published 'Sustainability and climate change: a strategy for the education and children's services systems policy paper'9 in April 2022, with the vision for the United Kingdom to be the world-leading education sector in sustainability and climate change by 2030.
+"Living our vocation to be protectors of God's handiwork is essential to a life of virtue; it is not an optional or secondary aspect of our Christian experience".9 - The Paris Agreement commits the global community to take action to hold the increase in global average temperatures to well below 2°C above pre-industrial levels and pursue efforts to limit the temperature increase to 1.5°C. The UK government has passed legislation to meet net zero by 2050. - The Department for Education published 'Sustainability and climate change: a strategy for the education and children's services systems policy paper' in April 2022, with the vision for the United Kingdom to be the world-leading education sector in sustainability and climate change by 2030.
 There are four strategic aims, which include preparing all young people for a world impacted by climate change through learning and practical experience, reducing direct and indirect carbon emissions, and for children and young people to engage practically in the transition to net zero, adapting education buildings to prepare for the effects of climate change, and providing a better environment for future generations. - The Vatican Dicastery for Promoting Integral Human Development has outlined seven 'Laudato Si' Goals', one of which is 'Ecological Education': Re-thinking and re-designing curricular and institutional reform to foster ecological awareness and transformative action. - Catholic Social Teaching, (such as dignity of the human person, the option for the poor, standing with those suffering injustices, and caring for creation), calls us to live our faith through our actions.
 The consequences of the ecological crisis compromise human life, disproportionally effecting the poor and vulnerable, those contributing the least are suffering the most.
-We need to take actions that ensure a world where human dignity and the environment flourish.
+We need to take actions that ensure a world where human dignity and the environment flourish. - Pope Francis calls us to respond to the cry of the earth and the cry of the poor, making a universal appeal "The earth, our home, is beginning to look more and more like an immense pile of filth".
+We have been called to care for creation, to care for God's gift to us.
+In Fratelli Tutti, Pope Francis reminds us that we are one family.
+Caring for that family means taking care of the planet we share.
+We need to hear both the cry of the earth and the cry of the poor.
+We are guardians of a creation which is entrusted to us for our care.

-8 Laudato si' 217 (24 May 2015) | Francis (vatican.va)
+&lt;sup>9 Laudato si' 217 (24 May 2015) | Francis (vatican.va)

-9 www.gov.uk/government/publications/sustainability-and-climate-change-strategy
+www.gov.uk/government/publications/sustainability-and-climate-change-strategy